evancharlton/stavehumle/README.md

 ## Wordlist

-The wordlist is sourced from a repo which is currently private.
-However it is based on the ordbanks published by [Nasjonalbiblioteket].
+The wordlist is based on the ordbanks published by [Nasjonalbiblioteket].

 [spelling bee]: https://www.nytimes.com/puzzles/spelling-bee
 [new york times]: https://nytimes.com